corespring/corespring-container/modules/docs/src/docs/container/index.md

         }
     }

-This implementation will the be used by the controller implementation:
+This implementation will then be used by the controller implementation:

     class AppItemController extends ItemController{
         override def actions = new AppItemActions()
     }

-Finally the implementation needs to be returned in play's `GlobalSettings#getControllerInstance` method.
-This is done by providing an implementation of this method.
-In the container-client-web we provide an implementation: `ControllerInstanceResolver`.
+Finally the implementation needs to be returned by implementing play's `GlobalSettings#getControllerInstance` method.
-You only need to specify the controllers fo look for.
+In the `container-client-web` we provide a trait that implements this: `ControllerInstanceResolver`.
+Your implementation of this trait only needs to specify:

+    def controllers: Seq[Controller]

+The trait will use this seq to look up implementations.

+Here's an example:

     object Global extends ControllerInstanceResolver with GlobalSettings {
       //controllers that will be used to lookup implementations